 “It’s very complex,” Calhoun says.

 “Vernal” is rooted in the Latin vernalis, or “of the spring.”
 Given the unique circumstances around their formation, vernal pools host equally unique lifeforms, some of which can only be found in these fragmented wetlands and others that rely on them for the continuation of their species.
-If you’ve ever helped ferry spotted salamanders across the road in the dead of night as winter bleeds into spring, you’ve seen that biological pull firsthand.
+If you’ve ever helped ferry spotted salamanders across the road in the dead of night as winter bleeds into spring (and yes, this is a totally unique thing you can volunteer for!), you’ve seen that biological pull firsthand.